Kiasoh/middle-worker/README.md

 # llm-worker

 A Cloudflare Worker that generates travel itineraries using an LLM API and stores job status/results in Firestore.

 ---

+### incomplete project

+---
 ## Hi Selected.org !